|Value||Standard value of $6,000, for one year (exceptional applicants may be offered this scholarship at a higher value and a longer tenure)|

 All applications for Entrance Scholarships are done through eVision, the University's student management system.
 In order to apply for a scholarship, you will be required to go through the first stages of enrolment at the University of Otago to access the Entrance Scholarship online application.

 In the Entrance Scholarship application, it is recommended that to be considered for this scholarship, you should have completed the Performance and Leadership sections of the application, and it is recommended that the Extra-curricular section is also completed.
-For more information on the application process, as well as step-by-step instructions, please visit the apply for an entrance scholarship webpage.
+For more information on the application process, as well as step-by-step instructions, please visit the ‘Apply for a scholarship’ webpage:

 Selection of recipients